 Usually, you give a power of attorney so someone else can sign papers about property and money matters.
 The power can be limited to a certain thing, like selling a property, or it can be very broad, such as handling all property and money matters.
 It depends on what you write on the power of attorney form.

+Any competent person 18+ can be your attorney-in-fact.
+This includes family members.
+Many people choose a spouse or child.
 It is important to pick someone you trust deeply.
-Remember they will have control of things like your bank accounts or property.
+Remember they will have access to things like your bank accounts or property.

 A power of attorney must be written, dated, and signed by you in front of a notary public.
 If you want the power to end at a certain time, list the day, month, and year when it ends.

-Important: the power of attorney is effective as soon as it is signed and notarized.
+Important: the power of attorney is effective as soon as it is signed.
 It gives powers to the attorney in fact right away- not only if you become sick or incapacitated.

-This is a new power of attorney form that must be used after January 1, 2014.
-In this new form, the Attorney in Fact has to sign the form too but doesn’t have to sign in front of a notary.
-The new form has more instructions and warnings about the roles and responsibilities of an Attorney in Fact.
+The power of attorney form was updated in January 1, 2014.
+The current form has more instructions and warnings about the roles and responsibilities of an Attorney in Fact.